 Creativity in software design could even be described as the ongoing need to generate solutions to these limitations.
-As craftsmen and artisans looking to make our dent in the universe, we are defined by the choices we make each day in order to overcome them, and the breakthroughs we make in service of altering them.
+As artisans looking to make our dent in the universe, we're defined by the choices we make each day in order to overcome them, and the breakthroughs we make in service of altering them.

 The trick is finding beauty in the balance.
 Like a tightrope walker, the goal isn’t just to get from one side of the chasm to another, the most important task is to master the act of balancing.

 To solve problems in the most effective way, we rely on intentions.
 They help guide how we work and interact with our customers and each other.

 While the debate over software development methodologies continues to rage, we prefer to focus on "the why" rather than "the how".

 The worlds of design, consultancy and software engineering are colliding, with big implications for the creative services industry.